lolmaus/lolma.us/content/markdown-blocks/skills-en.md

 #### EmberJS

-* Over two years working exclusively with complex Ember apps
+* Over three years working exclusively with complex Ember apps
 * Have a gut feeling for the Ember Way and best practices
 * Focus on building robust, maintainable and scalable codebases
 * Strong believer in the Test-Build-Refactor cycle